robertmayordomo/Mayordomo.Web.Extractor/README.md

 Contact
 -------
-For local development questions, run the sample console app `Mayordomo.Web.Extractor.TestConsole` or inspect tests in `Mayordomo.Web.Extractor.Tests`.
+For local development questions, run the sample console app `ReadableWeb.TestConsole` or inspect tests in `ReadableWeb.Tests`.